osmosis-labs/osmosis/x/mint/README.md

 # Mint

-The ```mint``` module is responsible for creating tokens in a flexible way to reward validators, incentivize providing pool liquidity, provide funds for Osmosis governance, and pay developers to maintain and improve Osmosis.
+The `mint` module is responsible for creating tokens in a flexible way to reward validators, incentivize providing pool liquidity, provide funds for Osmosis governance, and pay developers to maintain and improve Osmosis.

-The module is also responsible for reducing the token creation and distribution by a set amount and a set period of time until it reaches its maximum supply (see ```reduction_factor``` and ```reduction_period_in_epochs```)
+The module is also responsible for reducing the token creation and distribution by a set period until it reaches its maximum supply (see `reduction_factor` and `reduction_period_in_epochs`)

-Module uses time basis epochs supported by ```epochs``` module.
+The module uses time basis epochs supported by the `epochs` module.

 ## Contents